Venetian Society and the scuole

 Vittore Carpaccio, Arrival of the Ambassadors, 1490-96

 At the end of the fifteenth century, Vittore Carpaccio was commissioned by the Scuola Piccola di Sant’Orsola (a small scuola dedicated to Saint Ursula) to paint a cycle of nine paintings on the Life of Saint Ursula, taken from the popular medieval book, the Golden Legend by Jacopo da Varagine.
-With his vivid imagination he had no difficulty creating a northern scene (Brittany and Germany) set in the 4th century, often with elements drawn from an imaginary city reminiscent of 15th-century Venice.
+With his vivid imagination he had no difficulty creating a northern scene (Brittany and Germany) set in the fourth century, often with elements drawn from an imaginary city reminiscent of fifteenth-century Venice.
 In the story, the ambassadors approached the father of Ursula in Brittany asking for the hand of his daughter on behalf of the English prince Ereo.
 After consulting her father, the girl accepted, on the condition that Ereo be baptized at the end of a long pilgrimage to Rome.
 After the baptism, on the way back to Cologne, the married couple ran into the king of the Huns who fell in love with Ursula.
 She rejected the proposals of the bloodthirsty ruler, preferring death instead.

 The story begins with the Arrival of the English Ambassadors, where we see a large room represented with no front walls, while in the background we see buildings in the Venetian style and details of city life.
 Carpaccio skillfully employs perspective while maintaining the frieze-like structure typical of Venetian narrative paintings.
 The telero includes two consecutive moments.
 The first episode displays the ambassadors approaching the king; this scene unfolds behind a railing left accessible by an open gate.
 The following episode takes place in Ursula’s bedroom where she receives the message from her father.
 The room is simple but includes a devotional painting testifying to the pious character of the young girl.